apurbasbjk30/Trip-Stimulation.github.io/README.md

 - **Time of Arrival**: Displays the expected time of arrival for each trip segment.
 - **Rest Time**: Calculates the remaining rest time before the next reporting time, ensuring no negative values are shown.
 - **Best Average Speed**: Computes the best average speed across all trips.
+- Graphical Visualization: A Python script that visualizes the speed versus trip number for each user, making it easier to analyze the speed variations.

 ## Program Structure